nangelovv/Arsenic/README.md

 Arsenic

-Arsenic is a new social media which will eventually combine all the best practises and features of all of the rest social medias.
+Arsenic is a new social media which will eventually combine all the best practises and features of all other social medias.

-For v1.0.0 the following components will be finished and functional with no major bugs present:
+Roadmap and v2.0.0 goals

-1) Home (combines Recommended and Following tabs) - Recommended will be the default one when logging in for the first time.
+1) Home (combines Recommended and Following tabs) - no features are planned for this component in the next release.

-2) Discover - here users will be able to search for users to follow and maybe at a later date for particular words in post captions.

-3) My Profile - here users will be able to edit their profiles and create and edit posts.

-4) Messages - here users will be able to exchange messages with other users

-5) Settings - users shpuld be able to edit some basic setttings and manage their accounts.

-6) Login / Register - anybody should be able to register and later login if the fields are correctly filled.
+2) Discover - finish the filtering chips and add the filtering of hashtags and captions.

+3) My Profile - rewrite the code for the profile component by improving the abstraction, simplifying the code and optimizing the weak parts of the component.

+4) Messages - finish the info button in the chats and finish the user search when creating a new chat.

+5) Settings - add the private setting (making profiles private).

+6) Login / Register - add forgotten details button for forgotten password or username.

+7) Overall - files restructuring, code restructuring, optimizations, bug fixes and improvements.

-CURRENR STATUS OF COMPONENTS
+CURRENR STATUS OF GOAL COMPONENTS:

-🟥 - Not started (No working code is currently present in the repository)
+🟥 - Not started

-🟨 - In progress (Is working but everything could be revamped at any point)
+🟨 - In progress

-🟩 - Stable (Fully functuonal, no major or breakint changes will be introduced until v1.0.0)
+🟩 - Stable

-1) Home - 🟩
+1) 🟩 - Home
-2) Discover - 🟩
+2) 🟥 - Discover
-3) My profile - 🟨
+3) 🟥 - My profile
-4) Messages - 🟨
+4) 🟥 - Messages (not functional on production server)
-5) Settings - 🟨
+5) 🟥 - Settings
-6) Login / Register - 🟩
+6) 🟥 - Login / Register